-We were excited to see Rick Fellers and Flexible (though they knocked two rails as the first pair to go) and Will Simpson on his stunning mount The Dude (though they parted ways and were eliminated) even though neither made it to the jump off.
+I was excited to see Rick Fellers and Flexible (though they knocked two rails as the first pair to go) and Will Simpson on his stunning mount The Dude (though they parted ways and were eliminated) even though neither made it to the jump off.

-After the evening wrapped up, we hauled our tired butts up to the press conference to hear what the winners had to say.
-They riders were more tired than we were, and didn’t talk too long (though their rides really did all the talking…especially the skill and speed of Samuel Parot).
+After the evening wrapped up, I hauled my tired butt up to the press conference to hear what the winners had to say.
+They riders were more tired than I was, and didn’t talk too long (though their rides really did all the talking…especially the skill and speed of Samuel Parot).
 Riders and press dispersed, some to go work and others to party.
-We had a couple hour drive ahead of us so we missed the after-party (maybe next year).
+I had a couple hour drive ahead of me so I skipped the after-party (maybe next year).

 Now on to the rest of the show.
 I had some big favorites and these are what stand out to me most from the weekend.

 The Lasher’s Elk Grove Dodge Chrysler Jeep Ram Ride and Drive was hilarious and amazing.

 I really enjoyed watching Kelly Mcknight ride his mare Zan Chin in a halter.

 Some spectacular hunter ponies and children.
 I really enjoyed watching these amazing little athletes on their feisty (and not always perfectly behaved) ponies.

 Friday Night’s 1.45m Grand Prix was a monster!
 37 combinations went and it proved to be a hard course and just a few managed to go clear (Eric Navet was the winner on Jonkheer Z).
 It was a fun and long night of competition!